Northeast of Tucson and southwest of Safford, the Ash Creek trail is a 9 mile ride from near Cluff Reservoir to Ash Creek Falls.

 Note: This trail is suitable for horseback as well as foot travel; however, there is a stretch of the trail called slickrock that is particularly hazardous for horses.
 To avoid this section, take the 307A detour.

-Overall, Ash Creek is the 26th most popular horseback riding trail of all 49 horseback riding in Arizona.
+Overall, Ash Creek is the 26th most popular horse trail of all 49 horseback rides in Arizona.